SoubhLance/JerryAI-Voice-Assisstant/README.md

 R-Responsive
 Y-Yielder
 AI
+The video Demonstration is on Code Crusaders channel: https://youtu.be/_bLRIGSbpmA

 This Python script appears to be a personal assistant program named "Jerry."
 It utilizes various libraries such as pyttsx3, speech_recognition, webbrowser, wikipedia, pyautogui, pywhatkit, requests, bs4 (BeautifulSoup), and googletrans to perform tasks based on voice commands.